Impact of population size on early adaptation in rugged fitness landscapes: Methods

 \paragraph{First step analysis (FSA).} To express $\bar{h}$, we consider the first hitting times of the different peaks (local fitness maxima) of the landscape~\cite{aldous2002}.
 Denoting by $M$ the set of all nodes that are local maxima and by $T_j$ the first hitting time of $j\in M$, we introduce the probability $P_i\left(T_j = \min \left[T_k, k \in M\right]\right)$ that a walk starting from node $i$ hits $j$ before any other peak.
 Discriminating over all possibilities for the first step of the walk (FSA) yields

-where $G_i$ is the set of neighbors of $i$ (i.e. the $L$ genotypes that differ from $i$ by only one mutation), while $P_{il}/L$ is the probability to hop from $i$ to $l$ at the first step of the walk, where $P_{il}$ given by \cref{eq:moran} or \cref{eq:transition_proba_wf}.
+where $G_i$ is the set of neighbors of $i$ (i.e.\ the $L$ genotypes that differ from $i$ by only one mutation), while $\tilde{P}_{il}=P_{il}/\sum_{q \in G_i}P_{iq}$, where $P_{il}$ is the fixation probability of the mutation from $i$ to $l$, given by \cref{eq:moran} or \cref{eq:transition_proba_wf}.
+Thus, $\tilde{P}_{il}$ is the probability to hop from $i$ to $l$ at the first step of the walk.
 Solving this system of $2^L n_M$ equations, where $n_M$ is the number of local maxima in the fitness landscape, yields all the first hitting probabilities.
 This allows to compute

 where $G$ is the ensemble of all the nodes of the landscape.
 Note that if the landscape has only two peaks $j$ and $k$, it is sufficient to compute $P_i(T_j<T_k)$ for all $i$, which can be expressed from the fundamental matrix of the irreducible, aperiodic, positive recurrent and reversible Markov chain corresponding to the Moran or Wright-Fisher walk~\cite{aldous2002,mccandlish2018}.
 These first hitting probabilities also allow us to compute the standard deviation $\sigma_h$ of $h$.